JuBiotech/petase-ts-paper/README.md

 *These authors contributed equally.

 ## Structure
 Raw data can be found in the `data` folder.
 Data analysis is conducted in `data_analysis`.
+To load the MCMC traces, please head over to [Zenodo](https://doi.org/10.5281/zenodo.13985584), download and unzip the folder structure and merge with the folder `data_analysis`.
+The MCMC files end in `.nc`.
 Plots for the accompanying paper can be found in `paper`.
 The results for individual experiments can be found by a unique idetentifier, their so-called Run ID.

 The following runs were conducted: